Climate-based bean planting guide for Butte, Montana

 Main risk: There is not much margin here, so late planting or longer-season bean varieties can easily carry harvest past frost.

-How Frost Affects Beans in Butte
+How Frost Affects Planting Dates for Beans in Butte

 Butte usually has about 84 frost-free days, with a typical last spring frost around June 13 and a typical first fall frost around September 5.